Forward--Inverse Interplay in FEM-Based EEG Source Imaging: Distributional Signatures of Advanced Source Models and Inverse Solvers: Methods

 \section{Methods}

-Forward operators from sources to EEG electrodes in the form of lead field matrices $\leadFieldMatrix$ \cite{Knosche-Haueisen-2022} are computed using the FEM-based transfer matrix approach implemented in DUNEuro \cite{schrader2021duneuro} and Zeffiro Interface \cite{he2020zeffiro}.
+Lead field matrices are maps from sources to EEG electrodes \cite{Knosche-Haueisen-2022}.
+They are computed using the FEM-based transfer matrix approach implemented in DUNEuro \cite{schrader2021duneuro} and Zeffiro Interface \cite{he2020zeffiro}.
 Inverse reconstructions of brain activity are produced with solvers found in Zeffiro Interface.
-The freely available and realistic population-based ICBM152 2009a multicompartment head model \cite{fonov-2009,icbm-website} is used to account for anatomical structure and conductivity variations.
+The freely available and realistic population-based ICBM152 2009a multicompartment head model \cite{fonov-2009} is used to account for anatomical structure and conductivity variations.
 Our model of the electrodes is the point electrode model (PEM) \cite{hanke-2011,agsten2018electrodes}.